MeepMerp-0/MeepMerp-0/README.md

 ## 🧠 About Me

-- 💻 Full-stack developer with experience in React, React Native, Next.js, Node.js, and Laravel.
+- 💻 Full-stack developer with experience in React, React Native, Next.js, Node.js, Laravel, and TypeScript.
 - ⚙️ Focused on operational systems, dashboards, automation, and workflow tools.
 - 📈 Interested in performance optimization, responsive UI engineering, and maintainable architecture.
-- 🧩 Experienced in building real-world products for attendance, payroll, automated workflows, and admin systems.
+- 🧩 Experienced in building real-world products for attendance, payroll, RSVP workflows, and admin systems.

 ---